Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 Capacity

-Imposed by the level of entry (see Target audience), the specific modalities related to initial, continuing or sandwich training.
-It is therefore mainly a question of :
+Determined by the entry level (see Target audience), the specific terms and conditions related to initial, continuing, or work-study training.
+These mainly include:

-• a bachelor's degree in biological and environmental sciences, or its equivalent, for entry into M1;
+• a bachelor's degree in biological and environmental sciences, or equivalent, for admission to the first year of the master's program;

-• Master's level 1 in biological and peri-biological sciences, or their equivalent, in M2, including in this case fundamental knowledge of pathogens or diseases of infectious and parasitic origin.
+• Master's level 1 knowledge in biological and peri-biological sciences, or equivalent, in Master's level 2, including in this case fundamental knowledge of pathogens or infectious and parasitic diseases.

-For entry into M1, "knowledge" at the L3 level or equivalent in at least two of these fields
+For admission to M1, "knowledge" at the L3 level or equivalent in at least two of these areas

 • Physiology